lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 .. image:: prefrenceshome.png

-To manage your search settings use the :guilabel:`search` tab on prefrences.
+To manage your search settings use the :guilabel:`Search` tab on prefrences.
 The radio button for :guilabel:`Search Bar` changes whether you want a seperate search bar or and integrated search bar for search and navigation.
 The :guilabel:`Default Search Engine` lets you change your default search engine.
 To toggle whether to search suggestions check/uncheck the :guilabel:`Provide search suggestions`.

-To copy text in firefox press :kbd:`Control +C`.
-To paste text into firefox press :kbd:`Control+ V`.
-To cut text in firefox press :kbd:`Control+X`.

 Version
 ----------